Torrance California

 The median income for a household in the city in 2008 was $79,312, and the median income for a family was $98,473.
 Males had a median income of $50,606 versus $36,334 for females.
 The per capita income for the city was $39,118.
 About 4.7% of families and 5.4% of the population were below the poverty line, including 5.7% of those under age 18 and 7.4% of those age 65 or over.

-As of 2014, the City of Torrance has the second largest concentration of ethnic Japanese people of any U.S. city, after Honolulu.
-The city has headquarters of Japanese automakers and offices of other Japanese companies.
-Because of this, many Japanese restaurants and other Japanese cultural offerings are in the city, and Willy Blackmore of L.A.
+As of 2014, Torrance had the second-largest concentration of people of Japanese ancestry of any U.S. city, after Honolulu.
+The city has offices of numerous Japanese companies, including those in the automotive industry.
+Because of this, many Japanese restaurants and other cultural offerings are in the city, and Willy Blackmore of L.A.
 Weekly wrote that Torrance was "essentially Japan's 48th prefecture".
-A Mitsuwa supermarket, Japanese schools, and Japanese banks serve the community.
+Japanese supermarkets, schools, and banks serve the community.

 In the pre-World War II period, the South Bay region was one of the few areas that allowed non-U.S. citizens to acquire property, so a Japanese presence came.
 According to John Kaji, a Torrance resident quoted in Public Radio International who was the son of Toyota's first American-based accountant, the Japanese corporate presence in Torrance, beginning with Toyota, attracted many ethnic Japanese.
 Toyota moved its operations to its Torrance campus in 1982 because of its proximity to the Port of Long Beach and Los Angeles International Airport, and many other Japanese companies followed suit.
 In 2014, Toyota announced it was moving its U.S. headquarters to Plano, Texas.